 (b) Severe burns or deep cuts

-(c) Mutilation (injury that would deprive the child of a limb or important body part)
+(c) Mutilation (an injury that would deprive the child of a limb or important body part)

 (e) Forced ingestion of dangerous chemicals, substances, or objects